doctypedev/sintesi/README.md

 **Important:** `--no-ai` does not actually update documentation content - it only tests the pipeline.
 For real documentation updates, you need AI (OpenAI) or manual editing.

-### Can I use this without OpenAI?
+### Can I use this without an AI provider?

-For **drift detection**: Yes. `doctype check` works without AI.
+For **drift detection**: Yes. `doctype check` works without an AI provider.

-For **automatic fixing**: No. You need an AI provider (OpenAI or Gemini in the future).
+For **automatic fixing**: No. You need an AI provider.

 ### Does this work with private codebases?

 Yes.
-Your code is sent to OpenAI's API, but:
+Your code can be sent to your selected AI provider's API, but always review their data usage policies.
-- OpenAI doesn't train on API data (per their [terms](https://openai.com/policies/api-data-usage-policies))
+- Many AI providers do not train on API data.
-- You can use `--no-ai` for sensitive code
+- You can use `--no-ai` for sensitive code.
-- Gemini and local LLM support coming soon
+- Support for local LLMs is planned.

 ### What languages are supported?